Bumblebee (Transformers): Games

 Bumblebee was one of eight playable characters in the 1986 Commodore 64 video game Transformers: The Battle to Save the Earth.

 The Classic toy line appeared in a simple Flash-based video game on the Hasbro web site called Transformers Battle Circuit.
 In this one-on-one fighting game, players press the right and left arrow keys to try to overpower their opponent.
 Playable characters include Rodimus, Bumblebee, Grimlock, Jetfire, Starscream, Astrotrain, Trypticon, and Menasor.
 Optimus Prime and Megatron each appear as the boss the player must defeat to win the game.

 Bumblebee appears in the 2003 video game Transformers, voiced by Jack Merluzzi.

 Bumblebee is one of the light-blue robots in the 2010 card game Monopoly Deal Transformers.

 Other merchandise

 Popular Bumblebee-specific merchandise includes shirts and costumes based on the character.

 Other media

 A parody of the Generation 1 Transformers was aired in the December 23, 2008, episode of Frank TV, called "Frank the Halls".
 In the story, Optimus Prime and his Autobots (Bumblebee, Jazz, and Wheeljack) battle Megatron and his Decepticons (Soundwave and Starscream) when Optimus runs out of gas.
 Optimus becomes enraged at the price of gas, steals the fuel from the annoying hybrid Autobot Prius Maximus, then joins the Decepticons in destroying the city.

 Bumblebee appears in the Robot Chicken episode "Junk in the Trunk".
-In the segment he is in, he is whipped by a towel used by Grimlock in the locker room and later appears at Optimus's bedside before he dies of prostate cancer.

 Maggie Simpson appeared as Bumblebee in one episode's opening sequence to The Simpsons alongside the rest of the Simpson family rendered as Autobots.